A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 Availability and serviceability of electrical wiring and grounding,

-The presence of an independent starting device - a knife switch, a batch switch, a magnetic starter,
+The presence of an independent starting device - a switch, a batch switch, a magnetic starter,

-Load the machine only after it has been started,
+The machine should only be loaded after it has been started,

-Timely turn off the electric grill of the stoves or switch them to a lower power,
+Turn off the electric grill of the stoves in a timely manner or switch them to a lower power,

 Do not allow the burners to turn on at maximum and medium power without loading,

-Do not use kettles, pans with a deformed bottom and edges, handles that are not firmly fixed or without them,
+Do not use cauldrons, pans with deformed bottoms and edges, handles that are not securely fastened or without them,

-Control the pressure and temperature in the apparatus within the limits specified in the operating instructions,
+Monitor the pressure and temperature in the devices within the limits specified in the operating instructions,

-Monitor the presence of draft in the combustion chamber of gas equipment and the pressure gauge readings when operating pressure equipment.
+Monitor the presence of draft in the combustion chamber of gas equipment and the pressure gauge readings when operating equipment operating under pressure.

 After finishing work: